Repeat Prescriptions Policy

 Multiple Prescriptions

-- A prescription for more than one animal for the same drug or the same animal with multiple drugs.
+• A prescription for more than one animal for the same drug or the same animal with multiple drugs to a maximum of three animals or three drugs.

 General Information

-- If no appointment is required, enter the repeat prescription request into the repeats list in the diary.
-Inform the customer the prescription has been submitted for approval and if it is approved it will be ready for collection in 24 hours.
+• If no appointment is required, enter the repeat prescription request into the repeats list in the diary.
+Inform the customer the prescription has been submitted for approval and if it is approved it will be ready for collection in 3 working days.
 If the request is not approved, then they will be contacted by telephone to discuss the matter further.